 WHO WE AREWELCOMING

 SPI is a welcoming organization that thrives on diversity and inclusion.
 We welcome players of all ages, skill levels and interests.
 We structure our programs and activities to promote engagement, social connection and accessibility, ensure fairness and equity, and make space for all to have fun with the game.
 RESPECT We treat one another with dignity and respect on and off the courts.
 SAFETY We all share responsibility for the safety of our members and it takes priority in everything we do.
 INTEGRITY We conduct all our activities ethically and transparently and honour our commitments.
-WHERE TO PLAYSPI runs programs at two outdoor facilities, Father Basil Markle Park and UMEA Park from May through October, and at Uptown Jack's in the Saskatoon Kinsmen/Henk Ruys Soccer Centre throughout the winter months.
+WHERE TO PLAYSPI operates programs at two outdoor facilities: Father Basil Markle and UMEA Parks from May through October.
+Programs are operated indoors year-round at Uptown Jack's in the Saskatoon Kinsmen/Henk Ruys Soccer Centre.

 Head to our LOCATIONS and PROGRAMS pages for more complete information about facilities, programs and booking procedures. |